UT-Austin-RPL/amago/README.md

 8. **Multi-Task Learning from Pixels (Retro Games)**

 Meta-learning and multi-task learning without task labels are essentially the same problem.
 We can use short sequences to train an agent on multiple levels of the same video game (or multiple games).
-AMAGO's sequence format can be surprisingly helpful in cases where traditional frame-stacking isn't enough to make sense of action spaces that were designed for human players. `examples/08_multitask_mario.py` provides a good example on levels from Super Mario using  [stable-retro](https://stable-retro.farama.org).
+AMAGO's sequence format can be surprisingly helpful in cases where traditional frame-stacking isn't enough to make sense of action spaces that were designed for human players. `examples/08_multitask_mario.py` provides an example on levels from Super Mario using [stable-retro](https://stable-retro.farama.org).
 Note that this script requires some extra installation beyond `pip install amago[envs]`.

 9. **Super Long-Term Memory (Passive T-Maze)**

-AMAGO provides a stable way to train long-sequence Transformers with RL, which can turn traditionally hard memory-based environments into simple problems. `examples/09_tmaze.py` adds a few tricks to the TMaze environment from [Ni et al., 2023](https://arxiv.org/abs/2307.03864), which lets us recall information for thousands of timesteps.
+AMAGO provides a stable way to train long-sequence Transformers with RL, which can turn traditionally hard memory-based environments into simple problems. `examples/09_tmaze.py` adds a few exploration changes to the TMaze environment from [Ni et al., 2023](https://arxiv.org/abs/2307.03864), which lets us recall information for thousands of timesteps.
 We have been able to solve this environment all the way until `H=10,000` before finally running out of GPU memory for the `TformerTrajEncoder`.

 ## Advanced Configuration

-AMAGO is built around [gin-config](https://github.com/google/gin-config), which makes it easy to customize experiments.
-This basically works by making every hyperparameter a default value for an object's `kwargs`, and letting you set that value to whatever you'd like without editing the source code.
+AMAGO is built around [gin-config](https://github.com/google/gin-config), which makes it easy to customize experiments. `gin` makes hyperparameters a default value for an object's `kwargs`, and lets you set their value without editing the source code.
 You can read more about gin [here](https://github.com/google/gin-config/blob/master/docs/index.md). gin is great for research, but isn't ideal for usability... you do have to read the code to know what you're changing.
 The `examples/` avoid any `.gin` config files and let you switch between the most important settings without worrying about any of this.

 ## Reference and Acknowledgements
 If you use AMAGO in your research, please consider citing our paper: